Have you ever wondered how much do ferrets sleep?

 What If Ferret Sleeps More Than Usual?

-Too much sleep is important because it is one of the most common symptoms (next to the loss of appetite) for many ferret illnesses.
+Too much sleep is one of the most common symptoms (next to the loss of appetite) for many ferret illnesses.
 If you catch your ferret sleeping more than usual, it can be a symptom, but only if it comes in pair with some other symptom (like loss of appetite or loss of weight, vomiting, diarrhea….)
 If that is the case, the best for your ferret is to go straight to the vet.

 What Is Ferret Dead Sleep?